lethek/FFmpeg.Loader/README.md

 # Attribution

-This project contains some C# code based on, and modified, from the LGPL-3.0 licensed [FFmpeg.Native](https://github.com/quamotion/ffmpeg-win32) project.
+This project contains some C# code that was originally based on, and modified, from the LGPL-3.0 licensed [FFmpeg.Native](https://github.com/quamotion/ffmpeg-win32) project.